Time Skiffs: Background and recording

-In late 2017, after wrapping up of touring for Painting With (2016), the band was offered to play a show in at New Orleans' Music Box Village, an interactive arts venue.
+In late 2017, after wrapping up touring for Painting With (2016), the band was offered to play a show in at New Orleans' Music Box Village, an interactive arts venue.
 Noah Lennox (Panda Bear), who was busy at the time in Europe, was unable to attend, so David Portner (Avey Tare), Brian Weitz (Geologist), and Josh Dibb (Deakin) prepared material for the upcoming performance.
 The two-night installation, which took place on March 16–17, 2018, included early versions of the songs "Prester John" and "Royal and Desire".

 In summer 2019, all four band members rented a house together in Leiper's Fork, Tennessee to develop material for a forthcoming record.
 It was here that they workshopped songs for nearly a month, eventually writing upwards of 20 tracks.
 On a subsequent tour, in October 2019, they debuted 13 new songs in total, including 8 that would end up on Time Skiffs.
 After the fall tour, the group prepared to enter the studio in March 2020.
 However, the COVID-19 pandemic put a halt to these plans, and the band was forced to push back their recording sessions.
 None of the members were living near each other, and Weitz and Lennox had family responsibilities which preoccupied them.
 As they waited, all four members worked remotely on the EP Bridge to Quiet (2020), which was released in July of that year.

 After being content with how the EP came out, the band, at the persistence of their manager, began to remotely record what would become Time Skiffs at their individual home studios, spanning August 2020 through the fall.
 The recording process was not without its hiccups, as half of the 2019 songs were set aside for later recording, since they relied more on a live performance dynamic.
 The songs ultimately chosen for Time Skiffs were more easily able to be recorded to a click track, making remote recording possible.

 Still hesitant about the remote recording process, the band remained unconvinced of their progress until Panda Bear entered a professional studio to re-record drums for the first single "Prester John".
 Deakin said, "That was kind of another big moment too, once we went and did that and, and re-tracked those drums and brought them in, then things start to feel really, really solid.
 "Prester John" was probably the first one that felt like it was really coming together, sonically, in a way that we all felt like was special enough to justify the [remote recording] process".

 The band continued to record Time Skiffs, incorporating several instruments that they had rarely used before, including Weitz playing the hurdy-gurdy and the taishōgoto.
 The isolation of the pandemic slowed down the recording process, with the band spending weeks mulling over decisions through e-mail and texts that normally would take seconds in the studio.
 Time Skiffs was mixed by Marta Salogni and mastered by Heba Kadry.